-To improve access to amino acid-based formulas for children suffering from food allergies in the United States, CMNUA is building a game-changing coalition to make pediatric medical food affordable, while providing complementary services for parents.
+The “Children’s Magic” project built a game-changing coalition in the United Stats to improve access to amino acid-based formulas for children suffering from food allergies, to make pediatric medical food affordable, and to provide complementary services for parents.

-Nutricia North America promotes appropriate nutrition for people suffering from food allergies by providing affordable amino acid-based formulas.
-This project improves the life conditions of infants and children and helps to reduce families’ medical fees, contributing to the health and wellbeing of both children and parents.
+This project improves living standards by reducing families’ medical fees, and contributing to the health and wellbeing of both children and parents.

 Family members benefiting from more affordable medical food for their children